 - Use drugs or alcohol excessively

 Of course, the best way to know if you are a candidate for a professional fluoride treatment is to talk to your dentist.
 If you think you may be at risk for tooth decay, schedule an appointment with TruBlu Dentistry!
-During your appointment, we’ll be happy to address any existing decay and recommend the best fluoride products to keep your mouth cavity-free.
+We’ll be happy to address any existing decay during your appointment and recommend the best fluoride products to keep your mouth cavity-free.